gdm85/docker-fw/README.md

 It does the following:
  - sort input list of containers second their dependencies
- - start each of them sequentially (paused if --paused is specified)
+ - start each of them sequentially (paused when ``--paused`` is specified)
  - execute the equivalent of 'replay' action for each container as it is started

-The option --paused allows to start containers in paused status (for example in case user doesn't want to allow any activity until all firewall restore operations are completed).
+The option ``--paused`` allows to start containers in paused status (for example in case user doesn't want to allow any activity until all firewall restore operations are completed).
-The option --pull-deps will automatically make dependant (by link relationship) containers part of the selection.
+The option ``--pull-deps`` will automatically make dependant (by link relationship) containers part of the selection.
 If a container is already started or paused, its state is not changed.
-By specifying --dry-run containers will be displayed in the order they would be started, but their state will not be changed.
+By specifying ``--dry-run`` containers will be displayed in the order they would be started, but their state will not be changed.

 ### Dependencies
 Please note that Docker currently (1.8) lacks a correct dependency [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) when starting containers, thus it does not start them in correct order (unless you use ``--restart=true`` has a hack); unfortunately, nothing is mentioned in [documentation there](https://docs.docker.com/articles/host_integration/) regarding this issue, which is solved as explained above by docker-fw start action (even if you don't use any of the other docker-fw features).